jq-rs/mles-rs/CONTRIBUTING.md

 ## Communication

-At the moment there is not any frequent communication channel in addition to GitHub means of communication.
-Please give suggestions if you think such are needed.
+In addition to GitHub, there is Reddit [/r/mles](http://www.reddit.com/r/mles) channel available for general discussion.